Caribbean Stuffed Plantains Balls with Fish

 • ¼ tsp lemon juice

-• ¼ tsp of red wine vinegar or white vinegar
+• ¼ tsp red wine vinegar or white vinegar

 • 1 tsp chopped cilantro